 consumer sales of cottage food products.
 The new chapter of

-We appreciate your cooperation and commitment to provide safe and healthy food to the citizens of North Dakota!
+With this goal in mind, the North Dakota Department of Health (NDDOH) proposes administrative rules regarding cottage food products for sale under the ND Cottage Foods Act.
+We appreciate your cooperation and commitment to provide safe and healthy food to the citizens of North Dakota.

 Food Safety Education Resources about Home-canned and Home-baked Cottage Food Product, Training Courses, and Product Testing